 Expanding Abstraction: Pushing the Boundaries of Painting in the Americas, 1958–1980 is organized by the Blanton Museum of Art.

-Generous funding for this exhibition is provided by Jeanne and Michael Klein, with additional support from the Carl & Marilynn Thoma Art Foundation.
+Generous funding for this exhibition is provided by Jeanne and Michael Klein, with additional support from the Robert Lehman Foundation and the Carl & Marilynn Thoma Art Foundation.

 Alice Baber (Charleston, Illinois, 1928 – New York City, 1982)